manningstinson/holbertonschool-simple_shell/docs/atoi.md

 }
 ```

-Summary: The `interactive` function checks whether the shell is running in interactive mode by verifying if the input is from a terminal.
+The `interactive` function checks whether the shell is running in interactive mode by verifying if the input is from a terminal.

 ```c
 /**